miropula/m-coin/README.md

 https://laxocoin.tk

-What is Litecoin?
+What is LaXo coin?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+LaXo coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Litecoin Core is the name of open source